• Gluten-Free Recipes

 Jump to Recipe Print Recipe

 This amazing recipe for gluten free hummingbird cake is one you'll want to make again and again!
-A dense, moist, fruit-infused cake is topped with tangy cream cheese icing and sprinkled with toasted walnuts in a gluten-free take on a classic recipe.
+A dense, moist, fruit-infused cake is topped with fluffy whipped cream cheese icing and sprinkled with toasted walnuts in a gluten-free take on a classic recipe.

 A close up of a slice of hummingbird cake with the cake in the background.